xbreizh/todolist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

+It's a learning project for manipulating basic angular concepts.
+The emphasis is on having a working todolist where we can:

+- add an item
+- mark / unmark an item as done
+- remove done items from the list

+The project has an initial list of items to which newer items are appended.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.